 Wolves beat Pistons despite Griffin's return

-Karl-Anthony Towns supplied 25 points, eight rebounds and six assists, while Jake Layman contributed 16 points off the bench.
+Karl-Anthony Towns supplied 25 points, eight rebounds, and six assists while Jake Layman contributed 16 points off the Minnesota bench.
 Treveon Graham added 13 points and six rebounds.
 Griffin missed the first 10 games of the season due to hamstring and knee injuries.
-He had 19 points, seven rebounds and five assists in 23-plus minutes.
+He had 19 points, seven rebounds, and six assists in 24 minutes.

-Layman scored 11 points off the bench and made all three of his 3-point tries.
-Griffin kept his team from completely losing contact with 16 points in 10 minutes.
+Layman scored 11 points off the bench and made all three of his 3-point tries before the break.
+Griffin kept his team from completely losing contact with 16 points in 10 first-half minutes.
 The Timberwolves steadily built their lead in the first seven minutes of the second half.
 Layman made it a 19-point spread, 84-65, with another 3-pointer.

 Detroit began to chip away, scoring the next eight points, five by Kennard.
 The Pistons cut their deficit to nine points before Towns finished the third quarter with a driving dunk.
 When Galloway drilled a 3-pointer with 9:34 remaining, the Timberwolves' lead was down to seven.
 A Wiggins layup midway through the quarter made it 109-98.

-Minnesota's offense then stalled and when Snell made a 3-pointer with 2:30 left, the Pistons were within five at 109-104.
+Minnesota's offense then stalled, and when Snell made a 3-pointer with 2:30 left, the Pistons were within 109-104.
 Wiggins answered 28 seconds later with another long ball.
-Towns made an open three with just past a minute left to seal Minnesota's victory.
+Towns made an open 3-pointer with just past a minute left to seal Minnesota's victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)